embeddedartistry/AthenaEthernetReset/README.md

 This library is meant for Arduino application using the Athena bootloader.
 The library will create a server which can be used to remotely reset the device, as well as to remotely enter the bootloader mode so a sketch can be uploaded via TFTP.

+## Dependencies

+This library requires you to have the [AthenaEEPROM](https://github.com/embeddedartistry/AthenaEEPROM) library installed.

 ## Files

 The source files for this library are: